-- Learn and listen, let your partner do the talking
+- Do learn and listen; Let your partner do the talking

-- Don’t drop hints or ask questions frequently
+- Don’t drop hints or ask frequent questions

-- Give yourself time (3-6 months) to collect intel
+- Do give yourself time (ideally a full 3-6 months) to collect “intel”

 2. Don’t Spend Everything

-While we all have seen extravagant engagement rings on magazines and on rare occasions in person, don’t feel you have to spend so much money on an engagement ring (or on engagement ring insurance).
-In 2019, a study conducted by The Knot revealed that while the national average spend for engagement rings was nearly $6,000 USD, as many as a third of their respondents were spending between $1,000 and $3,000 on a less-expensive engagement ring.
-It’s no secret that engagement rings are costly, but what should be emphasized is there are many ways to consider which ring is perfect for your partner.
+While we’ve all seen extravagant engagement rings in magazines (and on some occasions, up close, in person), don’t feel you have to spend a massive amount of money on an engagement ring (or on engagement ring insurance).
+In 2019, a study conducted by The Knot revealed that while the national average spend for engagement rings in the U.S. was nearly $6,000, a third of survey respondents were spending somewhere between $1,000 and $3,000 on a less-expensive engagement ring.
+It’s no secret that engagement rings are costly, but what should be emphasized most here is that there are many ways to consider which ring is perfect for your partner.
 When planning and finalizing your engagement ring budget, strongly consider these factors and questions:

-- Does your partner appreciate fine jewelry enough to increase budget?
+- Does your partner appreciate fine jewelry enough to increase the budget?

-- Is there a must-have feature of the ring to consider an increase in budget?
+- Is there a “must-have” feature of the ring that justifies a budget increase?

-- Consider the overall budget.
-How much budget will there be for the engagement ring and wedding band for you and your partner?
+- How much will be budgeted for the engagement ring and wedding band for you and your partner?

 3. Do Your Research

-When you begin your quest for engagement ring shopping process in earnest, you’ll almost certainly hear all about the 4 C’s: cut, clarity, color, and carat.
-When shopping for the ideal engagement ring, these timeless features are the first things to consider.
-These ring characteristics influence the price of your purchase.
-Use the intel you collect from your partner to answer the following:
+When you begin your engagement ring shopping process in earnest, you’ll almost certainly hear all about the 4 C’s of diamonds: cut, clarity, color, and carat.
+When shopping for the ideal engagement ring, these timeless features are certainly the first things to consider.
+These ring characteristics should all influence the price of your purchase.
+Use the intel you collect from your partner to answer the following questions:

-- Which cut diamond or gemstone does your partner favor? (i.e. round, princess, pear, radiant, oval, heart, emerald)
+- Which gemstone or diamond cut does your partner favor? (i.e. round, princess, pear, radiant, oval, heart, emerald, etc.)

-- What is your preferred color? (i.e. yellow diamond, gemstones, clear diamond)
+- What is your preferred color? (i.e. yellow diamond, gemstones, clear diamond, etc.)